Poets&Quants Top Business Schools

 CAPSTONE PROJECT A HIT AMONG RECENT ALUMNI

-“The final capstone class was very useful and appropriate to put all the previous college learning to use,” one alumnus told us in the survey.
+“The final capstone class was very useful and appropriate to put all the previous college learning to use,” one alum told us in the survey.
 “It allowed everyone to see how legitimate businesses operate and how the decision-making process trickles down the chain and impacts the outside environment.”

 Said another: “I completed a capstone course that gave students insight into how companies are broken down into segments to review their strengths and weaknesses.
 We presented our findings and analysis of a particular company as the final project and made proposals to improve the company’s current position.”